ElteHupkes/flutter-bmi-calc/README.md

 - The male / female and age controls, while functional, don't change anything in the result.
   I did go through the effort of putting the default BMI health ranges in, but anything beyond that is really not the point of this exercise.

+I might update this app as I go along as it provides a nice canvas for playing around with Flutter.